 Our member organizations meet specific tests of programmatic impact, fiscal accountability, and governance standards.
 We are pleased to provide this collection of trustworthy, effective charities working on the ground in Africa.
 View our full list of members by name only, or, to find a specific member, click on the first letter of its name below.

 Helps African orphans and children living in extreme poverty lead healthier, more productive lives.
-Priority programs emphasize the education, well-being, and safety of young girls.
+Program priorities emphasize the education, well-being, and safety of young girls and the fight against female genital mutilation and childhood marriage.

 Conducts HIV testing, prevention, and AIDS support in Ethiopia.
 Provides health, legal, housing, and social services to African immigrants, refugees, asylum seekers in the US.